|

 4,500 |

-The water depth and actual amount is computed, along with the estimated flow of both the Rescue (300 GPM max) and Victor (250 GPM max) engines.
-He also notes the weights of the fire engines:
+The water depth and actual amount was computed, along with the estimated flow of both the Rescue (300 GPM max) and Victor (250 GPM max) engines.
+He also noted the weights of the fire engines:

 Joseph H. Green elected Chief of Department. (by June 8, 1878)obs08jun78